react-native-webview/react-native-webview/README.md

 ### Disclaimer

-Maintaining WebView is very complex, because it is often used for many different usecases (rendering svgs, pdfs, login flows, and much more).
-We also support many platforms and both architecture of react-native.
+Maintaining WebView is very complex because it is often used for many different use cases (rendering SVGs, PDFs, login flows, and much more).
+We also support many platforms and both architectures of react-native.

-Since WebView was extracted from React Native core, nearly 500 pull requests have been merged.
+Since WebView was extracted from the React Native core, nearly 500 pull requests have been merged.
 Considering that we have limited time, issues will mostly serve as a discussion place for the community, while **we will prioritize reviewing and merging pull requests.**

 ### Platform compatibility

 This project is compatible with **iOS**,  **Android**, **Windows** and **macOS**.
-This project support both **the old** (paper) **and the new architecture** (fabric).
+This project supports both **the old** (paper) **and the new architecture** (fabric).
 This project is compatible with [expo](https://docs.expo.dev/versions/latest/sdk/webview/).

 ### Getting Started